-This document sets out the policy and procedural framework relating to postgraduate research (PGR) degrees at the Royal Veterinary College (MRes, MPhil, PhD, and ProfD).
+This document sets out the policy and procedural framework relating to postgraduate research (PGR) degrees at the Royal Veterinary College; Master of Research (MRes), Master of Philosophy (MPhil) and Doctor of Philosophy (PhD).

-The Code of Practice is updated annually and a copy sent to all PGR students and their supervisors at the beginning of each academic year.
+The Code of Practice is updated annually, and a copy sent to all PGR students and their supervisors at the beginning of each academic year.
 The current version is also available on the RVC Website and Graduate School pages on RVC Learn.
 Students and staff should use the most recent version as a reference source.

-1.2 Governance/Regulatory Framework
+1.1 Governance/Regulatory Framework